MegaArchie/league-of-legends-analysis/README.md

 I believe that there are some columns that are not missing at random (NMAR).
 One such column that I believe is NMAR is `url`.
 I believe that when this column is missing, it is a result of the url for that match not existing or not being available.
 To make this column missing at random (MAR), I think that we could add a column that has a 1 if the url exist, and a 0 if the url doesn't exist.

 As mentioned before, `firstbloodassist` and `datacompleteness` are going to be used test missingness.
 In my tests, if found that the missingness of `firstbloodassist` depended on the value in `datacompleteness` but didn't depend on the value in `win`.
+For both permuitation tests, I used difference in means as the test statistic, and I used 0.05 as the level of significance for both as well.

+First, I performed the permutation test on `firstbloodassist` and `datacompleteness`.

+Null Hypothesis: The distribution of `datacompleteness` when `firstbloodassist` is missing is the same as when it is not missing
+Alternative Hypothesis: The distribution of `datacompletenesss` when `firstbloodassist` is missing is different as when it is not missing

+After performing the test, the observed test statistic was 0.83 and the p-value was 0.0.
+Below is the empirical distribution for the difference in means:

+<iframe
+  src="assets/missing1.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+The p-value of 0.0 is less than 0.05, so we reject the null hypothesis and comclude that the missingness of `firstbloodassist` depends on `datacompleteness`.

+The second permutation test I did was on `firstbloodassist` and `win`.

+Null Hypothesis: distribution of result when firstbloodassist is missing is the same as when it is not missing